Overhead Crane Training Program

 Are the e-learning classes up-to-date with OSHA standards?

-Yes, all of our Hard Hat Training online courses are up-to-date with the latest OSHA standards.
+Yes, Hard Hat Training online courses incorporate the latest OSHA standards.
 As standards change, we make changes to the courses.
-If you purchase any of our online courses outright, though, it will then be your responsibility to update the course in accordance with any changes to the standard.

 Does this course certify or qualify me?

 There is a lot of confusion among operators and even companies about what it means to be certified or qualified.
-Simply put, no, a course does not certify anyone, only an employer does.
-Or, in other words, because it is the employer’s responsibility to make sure an employee is properly trained, it is also his or her responsibility to say when the employee is “certified,” “qualified,” or “competent.”
-The online courses, like our training kits on CD or USB Drive or even live training via a 3rd party, is just a tool to help them in doing so.
+Simply put, no, a course does not certify anyone.
+It is the employer’s responsibility to make sure an employee is properly trained, and it is also his or her responsibility to say when the employee is “qualified” or “competent.”
+Our online courses and training kits are just a tool to help them in doing so.

-According to OSHA, all operators of heavy equipment must receive operator training.
-Proper training must include a classroom portion including a written exam, as well as a practical hands-on portion/exam wherein the operator is observed operating the machine.
-The online course satisfies the required classroom portion of the training.
-Upon completion of the course and written exam, the safety administrator of the company will receive a checklist which can be used to observe the trainee on the machine.
+According to OSHA, proper training must include a classroom portion, including a written exam, as well as a practical hands-on portion/exam wherein the operator is observed operating the machine.
+Our courses provide the classroom portion of the training.
+The safety administrator of the company will have access to a checklist which can be used to observe the trainee on the machine.
 When done successfully, the administrator signs the bottom of the form.
-At this point, unless further training is required by your employer, you have done everything required by OSHA to be considered by your employer as “certified,” “qualified,” or “competent.”
+At this point, unless further training is required by your employer, you have done everything required by OSHA to be considered by your employer as “qualified” or “competent.”

-If I pass this class and exam can I take my certification and get a job anywhere?
+If I pass this class and exam, can I take my certification and get a job anywhere?

-See “Does this course certify me?”
+See “Does this course certify or qualify me?”
 This will depend on your employer.
 Remember, it is their responsibility to see that you are trained and if there is ever an accident, it is they who will have to prove to OSHA that they trained you sufficiently.
-Because of this, while some smaller businesses may simply accept your certificate and a copy of your test, more often than not they will require you to go through their own training program.
+Because of this, while some smaller businesses may simply accept your certificate and a copy of your test, they will often require you to go through their own training program.
 This is their right to do so.
-It is their further responsibility to train you in accordance with the job, site, equipment, etc. Having said that, we have fielded many calls from potential employers who wanted to learn more about the classroom portion of the training we offered.
-After hearing our explanation, they accepted the online class as satisfying the classroom portion of the required training and proceeded to do their own practical.
+It is their further responsibility to train you in accordance with the job, site, equipment, etc.

 How long is the training good for?